-Join Malcolm Shore for an in-depth discussion in this video Understanding advanced persistent threats (APTs), part of Foundations of Cybersecurity.
+Join Malcolm Shore for an in-depth discussion in this video Understanding advanced persistent threats (APTs), part of Cybersecurity Foundations.

 - Over recent years, there has been…an increasing recognition of the threat posed…by nation states, using highly sophisticated malware,…known as Advanced Persistent Threats, or APT's.…This is malware directed at political…and military targets, using multiple vectors to attack.…APT's have a high degree of stealthiness,…and can persist over a long period of time.…There are five key characteristics,…which make APT's quite different to root kits.…The first is that they tend to be highly customized,…to a specific target or set of targets,…rather than being a common code module.…